Avoid being hacked

 - Never share your password with anyone, including IT-support.
 A credible company would never ask you to disclose your password.
 Do not send passwords via e-mail, chat or similar, either.

 - Using a password sentence that is hard to guess as a password is a good idea.
 A long password is more secure than a short one.

-- It is impossible to remember all passwords.
-Keep the passwords in a secure place or use a dedicated service (password managers).
+- Keep passwords in a secure place or use a dedicated service (password managers).
 Check with your place of work/study which program they recommend.